lsst-ts/ts_tma/docs/developer/virtual_machines.rst

 Windows 10
 ==========
-Currently the Windows 10 virtual machine contains a simulator for the NSV's.
+Currently the Windows 10 virtual machine contains a simulator for the NSVs.

 Pre-requisites
 --------------